Your Mind & Your Brain

-The Roman Catholic Church was Powerful
+Back in the Bad Old Days When the Roman Catholic Church was Powerful

-Saying It With Soul
+The Problem Part: Saying It With Soul

-Watching Our Brains in Action
+Watching Our Brains in Action – Your Mind & Your Brain

-Thoughts and Feelings
+Seeing Thoughts and Feelings

 Heart and Soul, I Fell in Love With You…

-“Heart and soul, I fell in love with you…” is a line form a song, and we offer due apology to Hoagy Carmichael and Frank Loesser, who wrote this song in 1938.
-This part of this topic is the area that can stir some individuals to a remarkable level of intensity.
-People understandably are sensitive about their soul.
+“Heart and soul, I fell in love with you…” is a line form a song, and we offer due apology to Hoagy Carmichael and Frank Loesser, who wrote the song in 1938.
+This part of this topic is the area that can stir some individuals to object.
+People understandably are sensitive about their immortal soul.
 Don’t mess with the part of me that’s going to heaven (or not).
-And the difference between mind and soul feels pretty abstract to many people.
-Many feel that I know what’s in my heart and it’s not the same as what’s in my brain.
+And the difference between the mind and the soul feels pretty vague, pretty abstract, to many people.
+They feel that, “I know what’s in my heart and it’s not the same as what’s in my brain.”

 This Is Not Science vs. Religion

-But the Scans See What They See
+But the Scans See What They See – Your Mind & Your Brain

 But the Scans Don’t and Can’t “Read Your Mind”